oplS17projects/Fake-News/DAVID_DACOSTA.md

 (define almostlist (filter-pre-news-noise postlist) )
 ```
 ## 2. Recursion, list traversal
+After all of the strings in our list of strings are what we want, we define this list walk function that appends all of them into one final string object for the Markov Model; as it accepts strings.
 ```racket
 ;Finally build final string to return
 (define mynews (recurse-append stringlist ) )